 Feast like royalty

 The gothic banquet is one of the signature events of the Dark Mofo festival that accumulates crowds of up to 18,000 people a night.
 Expect long abundant tables surrounded by a massive array of stallholders who dish up their world-class food and drinks.
-There is a huge variety of cuisines and food styles at this year’s Winter Feast, along with full displays of fire-cooking on full display.
+There is a huge variety of cuisines and food styles at the Winter Feast, along with fire-cooking on full display.